MLBRank 20-1: A Yankees prodigy takes his place among the best

 Did you know?

-Bryce Harper was the unanimous Most Valuable Player at 22 years old, the fourth-youngest to win the award since it was first handed out in 1911.
+Bryce Harper was the unanimous MVP at 22 years old, the fourth youngest to win the award since it was first handed out in 1911.
 And by wins above replacement (9.9), it was one of the four best seasons ever for a position player that young. -- Fisher

 Clayton Kershaw